Loops are often used in programming.

 |The HTTP specification defines that browsers should not download more than two components in parallel.|

 An alternative is to use defer="true" in the script tag.
-The defer attribute specifies that the script should be executed before the page has finished parsing, but it only works for external scripts.
+The defer attribute specifies that the script should be executed after the page has finished parsing, but it only works for external scripts.

 If possible, you can add your script to the page by code, after the page has loaded: